-QSEC QUALITY ASSURANCE REPORT
+QUALITY ASSURANCE REPORT

-(22)114 Ms Cathie Steele presented the Quality Assurance Report, providing an overview of quality and safety updates across the Health Board.
-The Quality Assurance and Safety Team continue to progress the review of each patient with nosocomial COVID-19 infection, with recruitment challenges highlighted.
+Ms Steele presented the Quality Assurance Report, providing an overview of quality and safety updates across the Health Board.
+The Quality Assurance and Safety Team continue to progress the review of each patient with nosocomial COVID-19 infection, with recruitment and accommodation challenges highlighted.
+It was noted that attempts are being made to increase the number of reviews being completed.

-Referring to the open recommendations at Tregaron Community Hospital, Ms Steele updated Members that there are two outstanding actions with extended completion dates of December 2022.
+Referring to the open recommendations at Tregaron Community Hospital, Ms Steele advised Members that there are two outstanding actions with extended completion dates of December 2022.

-Ms Steele provided Members with an update following an unannounced HIW inspection took place on 29 and 30 November 2022.
+Ms Steele provided Members with an update following an unannounced HIW inspection on 29th and 30th November 2022.
 There were several areas of positive feedback and no immediate concerns highlighted.
 An unannounced visit also took place recently at A&E in Glangwili Hospital, with immediate assurance actions already underway.
-Some of the concerns raised included the use of additional capacity surge bed and protecting patient's dignity and also the process for re-assessment and observations for patients following triage during an extended stay.
+Concerns raised included the use of additional capacity surge bed and protecting patients' dignity and also the process for re-assessment and observations for patients following triage during an extended stay.
 Feedback was also received regarding children having a separate waiting area for Paediatric Care Unit assessment.
 Work is underway on assessing the associated risks and developing actions to mitigate the risks.